entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

-184. Condition of Profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
+184. Condition of profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
 > Modified from Johnson *et al*.
 (2000), Character 23.

 > - Johnson *et al*.
 (2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."